SovereignCloudStack/k8s-cluster-api-provider/README.md

   the cluster $CLUSTERNAME.
 It will also remove persistent volume claims belonging to the cluster.
 The script will return once the removal is done.
 * ``cleanup.sh``: Remove all running clusters.
-* `add_cluster-network.sh CLUSTERNAME` adds the management to the node network of the cluster `CLUSTERNAME`, assuming that it runs on the same cloud (region).
+* `add_cluster-network.sh CLUSTERNAME` adds the management node to the node network of the cluster `CLUSTERNAME`, assuming that it runs on the same cloud (region).
   `remove_cluster-network.sh` undoes this again.
 This is useful for debugging purposes.